reshmabidikar/slate/source/includes/_invoice.md

 ### Remove tags from invoice

-Removes a list of tags attached to an invoice.
+This API deletes one or more tags attached to an invoice.

 **HTTP Request**